 It’s not limited to adding pretty photos to your content – although that matters, too.

 Incorporating images with good design is a powerful way to extend your brand.
-Small businesses should remember to take advantage of an image’s ability to be remembered – it’s a powerful way cement their brand in viewer’s minds.
+Small businesses should remember to take advantage of an image’s ability to be remembered – it’s a powerful way to cement their brand in viewer’s minds.

-Good design effectively uses limited space
+4. Good design uses limited space effectively

 According to recent studies, an incredible 80% of the time on social media is spent using mobile devices.